-The UNC0 normalized strength data meets all working draft CMH-17 Rev G requirements for pooling.
+The UNC0 normalized strength data meets all CMH-17-1G requirements for pooling.
 There was one outlier in batch one on the high side in the ETW environment.
 It was an outlier after pooling for the ETW condition, but not batch one.
 It was an outlier in both the normalized and as measured data.
 It was retained for this analysis.